DokkarRachidReda/Interactive-Add-Button-Layout/README.md

 <img src="https://github.com/DokkarRachidReda/Interactive-Add-Button-Layout/blob/master/add_button.gif" width="300"/>

 ## Contribution
-Feel free to contribute, to report a bug or  to suggest a feature, Thank you :)
+Feel free to contribute, to report a bug or  to suggest a feature,Thank you :)